Recommendation 307 (2011)1

-1. The Congress of Local and Regional Authorities reaffirms its commitment to public participation in local and regional affairs as a basic right at the heart of local democracy, giving people the ability to influence the decisions of the representative bodies that affect their lives and communities.
+1. The Congress of Local and Regional Authorities of the Council of Europe reaffirms its commitment to public participation in local and regional affairs as a basic right at the heart of local democracy, giving people the ability to influence the decisions of the representative bodies that affect their lives and communities.
 To participate effectively people need to have both the capacity and the motivation to act.
 Local and regional authorities, for their part, need to have dynamic communication policies and ensure easy access to relevant information.

-2. The Congress recalls Recommendation (2001)19 of the Committee of Ministers on the participation of citizens in local life and notes that, in the ten years since this recommendation was adopted, many member states have instituted and use an increasingly wide variety of tools and institutions to encourage citizen participation and strengthen local and regional democracy.
+2. The Congress recalls Recommendation Rec(2001)19 of the Committee of Ministers on the participation of citizens in local public life and notes that, in the ten years since this recommendation was adopted, many member states have instituted and use an increasingly wide variety of tools and institutions to encourage citizen participation and strengthen local and regional democracy.

-3. These tools vary from informal instruments such as citizen’s panels to binding local and regional referendums.
+3. These tools vary from informal instruments, such as citizen’s panels, to binding local and regional referendums.
 It is important that such instruments are not just empty frameworks but are actively used: however good an instrument is, poor implementation can damage trust in the democratic process rather than encourage it.

 5. The Congress believes that, in these times of increasing cuts to local and regional authority allocations and disenchantment with the political process, it is more important than ever that citizens actively participate at the level closest to them.
 The way forward is through innovation and active citizenship at grassroots level.
 Increased public participation and direct involvement in local governance will give citizens a sense of empowerment, and will help to restore confidence.

 6. Local and regional authorities are experimenting with new and different ways to engage their citizens in contributing to the governance of their communities.
-There is not a ‘one size fits all’ approach; cultural as well as locally specific factors can influence the effectiveness of participation initiatives.
+There is not a “one-size-fits-all” approach; cultural as well as locally specific factors can influence the effectiveness of participation initiatives.

-10. The Congress welcomes Recommendation (2009)2 of the Committee of Ministers on the evaluation, auditing and monitoring of participation and participation policies at local and regional level and is ready to participate in any follow-up to this recommendation which aims to ascertain what works well in participatory democracy and to ensure that best practices are shared.
+10. The Congress welcomes Recommendation CM/Rec(2009)2 of the Committee of Ministers on the evaluation, auditing and monitoring of participation and participation policies at local and regional level, and is ready to participate in any follow-up to this recommendation which aims to ascertain what works well in participatory democracy and to ensure that best practices are exchanged and shared.

-c. to introduce incentives to encourage local and regional authorities to use new information and communication technologies, including social networks, to increase citizen participation, and improve transparency and services to the public;
+c. introduce incentives to encourage local and regional authorities to use new information and communication technologies, including social networks, to increase citizen participation, and improve transparency and services to the public;

-d. in those countries where it is not yet possible, to allow local and regional authorities to introduce participatory budgeting in order to increase confidence in the democratic process and strengthen social cohesion in local communities;
+d. in those countries where it is not yet possible, allow local and regional authorities to introduce participatory budgeting in order to increase confidence in the democratic process and strengthen social cohesion in local communities;

-e. to ensure that national and, where applicable, regional rules governing citizens’ initiatives are straightforward and not a disincentive for those wishing to launch an initiative;
+e. ensure that national and, where applicable, regional rules governing citizens’ initiatives are straightforward and not a disincentive for those wishing to launch an initiative;

-h. to ensure that all forms of democratic participation at local level are open to all people, regardless of citizenship or nationality.
+h. ensure that all forms of democratic participation at local level are open to all people, regardless of citizenship or nationality.

-a. to follow up its Recommendation (2009)2 by asking member states to report on its implementation, and encourage those member States which are not yet using direct forms of citizen participation to begin doing so;
+a. follow up its Recommendation CM/Rec(2009)2 by asking member states to report on its implementation, and encourage those member states which are not yet using direct forms of citizen participation to begin doing so;

-c. to continue its dialogue with the Congress on improving democratic participation at the local and regional level.
+c. continue its dialogue with the Congress on improving democratic participation at the local and regional level.